sematext/solr-redis/README.md

  * **method** - Method for Redis.
 Currently allowed: smembers, zrange, zrevrange (required)
  * **key** - Key used to fetch data from Redis (required)
  * **operator** - Operator which connects terms taken from Redis.
-Allowed values are "AND" and "OR".
-Default operator is OR (optional)
+Allowed values are AND/OR (optional - default is OR)
  * **useAnalyzer** - Turns on and off query time analyzer true/false (optinal - default is true)

 ZRANGE and ZREVRANGE specific parameters: